 The frozen streets of Moscow are about as far from the sun-scorched salt of Bonneville as you can get.
-Despite that, Russian workshop ‘Fine Custom Motorcycles’ is determined to make their mark at Bonneville’s illustrious ‘Speed Week’.
-Along with building award-winning custom motorcycles for esteemed competitions like the AMD World Championship of Custom Bike Building, FCM owner Sergey Maltsey and his head mechanic, Mikhail Antonov, have spent the last couple of years fine-tuning a Ural based land speed racer which they hope will set a new record at this year’s Bonneville Speed Week.
+Despite that, the Russian workshop ‘Fine Custom Motorcycles’ is determined to make its mark at Bonneville’s illustrious ‘Speed Week’.
+Along with building award-winning custom motorcycles for esteemed competitions like the AMD World Championship of Custom Bike Building, FCM owner Sergey Maltsey and his head mechanic, Mikhail Antonov, have spent the last couple of years fine-tuning a Ural-based land speed racer which they hope will set a new record at this year’s Bonneville Speed Week.

 In August of 2016, the FCM team headed to Speed Week once again.
 With the salt in good condition they put Bonny through tech inspection and prepared to race, unfortunately, everything did not go to plan.
 “After some runs, we discovered that our nitrous bottles were too small for this distance,” Sergey recalls. “but then when we mounted larger bottles one of the cylinders cracked!”
 Despite attempts to repair the cylinder, Bonny couldn’t exceed 97mph, 19mph short of the world record.

 When it came to building Bonny Sergey wanted to “preserve the retro look of the motorcycle to correspond with the spirit of the time when its engine was released.”
 The engine in question is a 1955 Ural M-72, a 750cc flathead twin.
 The frame that surrounds it utilizes titanium tubes connected using milled alloy clamps and bolts rather than welds for strength and lightness.